New 42-day free trial

 }

 Ideally, your code would be accessing values through their keys, not position or offset.
-In the case of arrays, anticipate more or fewer array elements unless the contract specifically says otherwise.
+In the case of arrays, please anticipate more or fewer array elements unless the contract specifically says otherwise.

 Use modern browsers